-While you want to keep written text on your infographic to a minimum, every word you use should have an impact.
-One way of doing this is through typography.
+While you want to keep the written text on your infographic to a minimum, every word you use should have an impact.
+One way of doing this is to employ the power of typography.
 To start with, ensure that your font is attractive, yet legible.
 Unless absolutely necessary, avoid fonts that have excessive ornamentation, and keep the font size between 14 and 18 points.

 Next, pair fonts that complement each other without being starkly different.
 As a thumb rule, avoid using more than 3 fonts as it may result in an incoherent or cluttered design.
 Also, tailor your fonts to your audience.
 For instance, if your target audience is retired professionals, choose a larger, simpler font coupled with contrasting colours to ensure legibility.

 To make your content marketing strategy more effective, add content that supports, enhances, and builds upon your infographic.
 A smart way of achieving this is through a blog hosted on your website.

 This blog can elaborate on your infographic and also draw the audience to your website and services, thereby allowing you to generate leads.
 Moreover, if you have a supporting blog, you can downsize your infographic text significantly, resulting in a sleek design.

 Since studies show that original graphics and infographics resulted in the highest engagement of all visual tools in 2018, this year utilise their potential to the fullest.
 For infographics that boast of superlative content and equally sharp design, contact us at Edisol today!